Shusha Guppy

 Are you insane, as they say you are, or just forsaken?

-re you still there, do you still care, or are you lost for ever?
+Are you still there, do you still care, or are you lost for ever?

-I know this song, you’ll never hear,
+I know this song, youll never hear,

 Natalia Gorbanevskaïa?